CPAN-Security/security.metacpan.org/sbom/README.md

 > | Vuln. versions/locs | No       |           |           |      |

+### Developer

+Uses packages and components as dependencies in their own project or product.
+A Developer is considered to be identical to an Author from the upstream (Author's) perspective.
+The main difference from an Author is that a Developer doesn't publish their work as Open Source.

 ## Builder — Deployer

-Final preparation and installation of the software into production environment.
+Final preparation and installation of the software into a CI/CD or Production Environment.

 ## Scanner